Connie-cloud-svg/Connie-cloud-svg/README.md

 # Hi, I'm Connie

 ## About Me
-- I'm currently learning programming at the IYF Academy 😊😊.
+- I'm currently taking programming classes at the IYF Academy 😊😊.
 - I'm interested in Coding, Engineering, Robotics and their design.
 - I'm looking to collaborate on open source projects that are beginner friendly.